FredericoMetelo/TaskOffloadingAgentLibrary/README.md

 # [PeersimGym: Agent Library](https://arxiv.org/abs/2403.17637v2)

+This repository is

 # Introduction

 This repository acts as an extension to the Peersim simulator, providing a reinforcement learning environment for the simulator.
 The environment is designed to be used with the PettingZoo API, allowing for easy integration with existing reinforcement learning libraries.
 In here we provide a set of RL agents (`src/MARL`) and baseline algorithms (`src/ControlAlgorithms`) to be used as examples.

-The simulator can be found in the [simulator repository](https://anonymous.4open.science/anonymize/peersim-environment-CE2A) (anonymized for now)
+The simulator can be found in the [simulator repository](https://github.com/FredericoMetelo/peersim-environment)

 For a full showcase of how to use the environment and the agents provided see the `src/DebugEnv.py`